nouran-19/Fat-and-Water-Suppression-Dixon-Technique-Dicom-Images/README.md

 ## Usage

 ### Loading Data
-The application expects these specific directory structures:
+The application expects these specific directory structures, dicom files should be paired in order, i.e. the first dicom image in the 'inphase' directory should be paired with the first dicom image in the 'outphase' directory, and so on and so forth.
+Dataset sample is already uploaded.
 ```
 main_folder/
     any_name/